ovh/docs/pages/web_cloud/web_hosting/info_http2_rapidreset/guide.en-gb.md

 ### OVHcloud-initiated mitigation

-If you are using on the service above, OVHcloud took the appropriate actions to mitigate the vulnerability and you are not impacted.
+If you are using any of the services above, OVHcloud took the appropriate actions to mitigate the vulnerability and you are not impacted.
-Customer-initiated mitigation

 ### Customer-initiated mitigation

 In the case your website is hosted on a Cloud Instance (Public Cloud or Hosted Private Cloud) or on a Bare Metal Server having HTTP/2 enabled and exposed on the Internet, we recommend you to apply the latest upgrades to improve your resiliency.

-The main vendors released advisories and statements in order to guide you and bring more information.
+The main vendors released advisories and statements in order to guide you and provide more information.

 ## External references